Agile methodologies enhance Appian delivery: Part 1

 However, the benefit of using this iterative process is that the project can adapt quickly to changing business requirements and scope, and if there is missing information, it will be discovered sooner rather than later in the process.
 Unlike the waterfall methodology, whereby each phase is only done once over a much longer period of time, in Agile frameworks, changes and missing information can be captured via additional stories and completed during future sprints, essentially allowing inflight calibrations in the project flow.

 Pointing the Stories

 Once the stories have been fully vetted, the next step in the agile process entails for the development team to go through an official story pointing session where a consensus estimate on the level of work is agreed upon.
 The representation of the points can vary depending on the client.

-Don’t forget to check out part 2 on project development to learn how we move from the initial story stage and flow into the development phases!
+Click here for part 2 on how we move from the initial story stage and flow into the development phases.

 As an Appian developer, Aaron strives to meet and exceed the expectation of our clients.
 He grew up in Superior, Wisconsin, where he is a fan of the Packers, dairy products, and cider.
 His hobbies include walking the dog, exercising, reading and playing video games.
 Read more of Aaron’s blogs here.